FreeKingU/Market_adjustment-/README.md

 ## Data Source:

 Our data was provided and found through Kaggle.
 The information contains housing data for King County, Washington, which is mainly a Seattle Metorpolitan Area.
 Our dataset contains data with house prices, number of bedrooms, number of bathrooms, lot size, square footage and other additional features.
-The dataset was processed and cleaned to meet our needs for analysis.
+The dataset was processed and cleaned to meet our needs for analysis and contains 21,613 houses for the years of 2014 and 2015.

+* The column for year of renovation was changed from year renovated to just Yes or No if it was renovated
+* The column for waterfront was changed from 0 and 1 to just Yes or No if it was a waterfront house.

+The data was processed using a combination of Pandas/Python and Excel.

 Applications Used: